NetBrainAPI/NetBrain-REST-API-R12.1/Golden Use Case Templates/Sites Management by Calling APIs.md

 >All site modification operations must be executed in a transaction.
 In another word, the user should create a transaction before starting any other site changes. e.g. create site, move devices.

->After site modification, the user should <i>explicitly commit</i> the operations.
+>After site modification, the user must <i>explicitly commit</i> the operations.

 >Note that a site transaction will <i>lock</i> the entire NetBrain system for site change operations.
 To prevent a system-wide deadlock due to client exception or negligence, if no follow-up operations or heartbeat is sent within a 30-seconds timeframe, another could invalidate this transaction and create a new transaction which cannot used by the current session.

 >Alternatively, you can also call [Remove Site Transaction API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Remove%20Site%20Transaction%20API.md) to free up the site operation.
 Removing the transaction also lets the user discard any site change operations since the beginning of a transaction, or called rollback. <br>
-Please refer to Step 6 for more details on deleting the site transaction.
+Please refer to Step 6 for more details on how to delete the site transaction.

 >Please refer to [Create A Site Transaction API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Create%20A%20Site%20Transaction%20API.md) for more details.